April 12, 2018 by vicwomg

 I also made some rods with a larger bend to allow for wider bridges, such as the “moustache” bridge of a Selmer-style guitar.
 And experimented with 3D printing other materials, such as a wood-composite PLA.

 Should you want to make or restore of these yourself, I’ll save you some time:

 The original thumb screws are 6-32 threaded, and 1/4″ high.
 You can find these from various suppliers.
 The rod diameter is 3.26mm in the vintage models, which is highly non-standard.
 You can get away with the much more common 1/8 inch diameter rods generally speaking, but if the fit is loose, you can do the metal tab bending fix I mention above.
 You can also get a 3.5mm rod, which is quite a tight fit, but it will go in with some encouragement.
 You can also mill it down to 3.3mm with a file, cordless drill, and a lot of patience.

 I’m considering making some kind of case-friendly, built-in micro tone/volume control box to the mounting base.
 Stay tuned!

-I’m selling these for $55 USD shipped to the continental USA, additional cost for international to be determined.
+I’m selling these at my online store.
 They come with 4 pressure nuts to aid with loose-fitting vintage pickups.